-Graduate Program Administrator (liesbeth@austin.utexas.edu)
+Graduate Program Admin: Robyn Lynch (robyn.lynch@austin.utexas.edu)

 The Graduate Program Administrator, sometimes called the Graduate Coordinator, is responsible for the administration of the graduate program.
 Important aspects include matters related to appointments and employment, benefits, and course registration.
 This role is carried out in close consultation with the Graduate Advisor, and also involves coordination with the CNS and Graduate School.